Forging alliances with Himalayan communities for wildlife sanctuary management, Arunachal Pradesh, India

 Building on such successes, Ramana continues to fill the knowledge gaps whilst reducing the adversarial relationship seen between local communities and Forest Officials.
 He is establishing formal conservation organisations in five key wildlife sanctuaries across the state, where all stakeholders can interact to understand one another and join forces for mutually beneficial conservation.

-Ramana is transferring responsibility back to local tribespeoples, who are increasingly proud of the globally important wilderness on their doorstep.
-“Locals appreciate our efforts towards marrying conservation with economic benefits, and in making them an integral part of the conservation effort.
+Ramana is transferring responsibility back to local people, who are proud of the globally important wilderness on their doorstep.
+“Local people appreciate our efforts towards marrying conservation with economic benefits, and in making them an integral part of the conservation effort.
 Developments in ecotourism are also beginning to create considerable local employment and revenue.”

 Ramana Athreya speech at the Whitley Awards 2011